Food Science and Human Nutrition

-A Master of Science in Food Science and Human Nutrition degree program is offered online in live, synchronous sessions using distance education technology.
-Courses are typically offered in the evening or on Saturdays.
-Most students in this program choose the non-thesis option.
+A non-thesis Master of Science in Food Science program is offered via live, synchronous online sessions using distance education technology.
+The program ensures the same degree of excellence, and courses are instructed by the same faculty, as the on-campus non-thesis program.
+Courses are typically offered in the evening.
 For requirements and additional information, please contact Dr. Dawn Bohn at firstname.lastname@example.org.

 Medical Scholars Program